Cardross: Sports

 The town possesses a golf course, bowling, tennis and football clubs.
 Paul Lawrie won the Scottish Professional Golf Championship which was held at Cardross Golf Course in 1992.

 Education

 Cardross has its own pre-school and primary school.

 Transport

 Cardross railway station has direct links to both and stations on the North Clyde Line; the station is operated by ScotRail.

 A bus service is provided by First Glasgow.

 Tourist attractions

 Cardross is the site of one of the most important modernist buildings in the world.
 St Peters seminary.
-Built in the early 1960's.
+Built in the early 1960s.
 It currently lies in a state of extreme disrepair.

 Geilston Garden, a National Trust for Scotland property, is located on the north west edge of the village.

 There is also a ruined church, which was bombed in May 1942 during World War 2.
 The reason for Cardross being targeted by German bombers remains unclear, locals have speculated buildings in the village might have been mistaken as a shipyard or an oil storage facility.